-To say there has been an explosion in demand for decorative concrete is quite the understatement.
+To say there has been an explosion in demand for decorative concrete such as stamped and stained concrete, is quite the understatement.
 Homeowners are hiring decorative concrete specialists to color, stain, score, stamp, overlay or otherwise decorate the pool decks, entries, driveways and walkways around their homes.

 Training opportunities for decorative concrete applications are exploding.
 The Stamp Store in Oklahoma City recently started offering two training classes per month instead of one just to meet demand.
 Concrete Solutions Inc., out of San Diego, Calif., notes that their training classes are filled with contractors adding decorative concrete to their repertoire or adding on new decorative techniques.

-omeowners often want an extension of their house — an exterior surface that flows with the indoor flooring materials they have used.
-Boedekker is also receiving a lot of requests for outdoor kitchens with barbecues, sinks, burners, warmers, refrigerators and even storage areas.
+Homeowners often want an extension of their house — an exterior surface that flows with the indoor flooring materials they have used.
+Boedekker is also receiving many requests for outdoor kitchens with barbecues, sinks, burners, warmers, refrigerators and even storage areas.

 Using decorative concrete as part the overall design of a home is also happening in the Staples, Minn., area.
-“We have been doing large decorative driveways, 2,000 to 5,000 square feet, lakeside patios and wrap around porches,” says Mike Verlennich of Verlennich Masonry and Concrete.
+“We have been doing large decorative driveways.
+2,000 to 5,000 square feet, lakeside patios and wrap around porches,” says Mike Verlennich of Verlennich Masonry and Concrete.
 “This is in keeping with the rustic and log homes found in the lake areas.”
-Verlennich also noted that sometimes someone will see one of their projects out in public and have to find out more.
-One woman visiting her local Dairy Queen eagerly entered the drive-thru and asked not for an ice cream but for information — she wanted to know who created the sandblasted, red cobblestone patio, accented in black.
-When the woman found out about Verlennich, she contacted the company and said she wanted her sidewalk to look just like the Dairy Queen patio — minus the big Dairy Queen logo, of course.
+Verlennich also noted that sometimes someone will see one of their projects out in public.
+Then have to find out more.
+One woman visiting her local Dairy Queen eagerly entered the drive-thru.
+Then she asked not for an ice cream but for information.
+She wanted to know who created the sandblasted, red cobblestone patio, accented in black.
+When the woman found out about Verlennich, she contacted the company.
+She wanted her sidewalk to look just like the Dairy Queen patio — minus the big Dairy Queen logo, of course.

-Decorative contractors are also sprucing up existing concrete.
+Decorative contractors are also sprucing up existing concrete including stamped and stained concrete.
 Concrete Art, located in Carlsbad, Calif., turns boring gray concrete into surfaces with innovative designs and vibrant colors.
-“We enhance existing surfaces so homeowners don’t have to go through the arduous process of replacing concrete,” says company president Jeffrey Grieve.
+“We enhance existing surfaces, so homeowners don’t have to go through the arduous process of replacing concrete,” says company president Jeffrey Grieve.
 Concrete Art, whose clientele is equally split between residential and commercial, installs 350 projects per year.
-“With the large amount of refinancing occurring in Southern California due to low interest rates and soaring values in real estate, people are spending money enhancing their homes, not only as an investment vehicle, but to make living in them more pleasurable.”
+“A large amount of refinancing occurring in Southern California due to low-interest rates and soaring values in real estate.
+People are spending money enhancing their homes.
+Not only as an investment vehicle, but to make living in them more pleasurable.”

-As more homeowners and business owners see the options they have available with concrete, and with the creativeness shown by decorative concrete contactors, the decorative boom is sure to continue and grow out into the future.
-After all, given the chance, who doesn’t want a vacation spot right in their back yard?
+More homeowners and business owners see decorative options available with concrete.
+The creativeness decorative concrete contactors provide allows the decorative boom is sure to continue and grow into the future.
+After all, given the chance, who doesn’t want a vacation spot right in their backyard?